dosc91/LDLConvFunctions/README.md

 # Overview

-This is a full list of all functions currently contained in `LDLConvFunctions`:
+This is a full list of all functions currently contained in `LDLConvFunctions`

+Functions to compute and extract measures:

 - ALC - Average Lexical Correlation
 - ALDC - Average Levenshtein Distance of Candidates